833-738-4376

 Unfortunately, there is no one right or wrong answer to these questions.
 Every cat’s situation and every pet parent’s situation are different.
 To help you make this difficult decision, here are several signs and symptoms that could mean it’s time to let your cat go.

 A lack of appetite is one of the first signs you may notice when your cat’s quality of life is on the decline.
-In some instances, you may be able to get your cat to start eating again by offering them “people” food, such as tuna, other types of fish or chicken.
-Some pet owners will also use veterinary prescribed appetite stimulants to entice their cats to eat.
-Sometimes, however, these medications are of little benefit as they do not treat the underlying cause.
+In some instances, you may be able to get your cat to start eating again by offering them “people” food, such as tuna, other types of fish, or chicken.
+Some pet owners will also use veterinarian-prescribed appetite stimulants to entice their cats to eat.
+Sometimes, however, these medications are of little benefit, as they do not treat the underlying cause.

 If you notice that your cat is having trouble breathing, this could be a sign of pulmonary edema or a fluid buildup in the lungs.
-Some causes of pulmonary edema include but are not limited to illnesses — such as pneumonia — or asthma, cardiomyopathy or from pulmonary lung tumors.
+Some causes of pulmonary edema include but are not limited to, illnesses such as pneumonia or asthma, cardiomyopathy, or pulmonary lung tumors.
 Cats that have difficulty breathing will often stop eating, which can lead to further health complications.

 A sudden change in your cat’s personality could signal that your cat’s health is in serious decline.
 Your normally friendly cat might, for instance, take to hiding in your closet.
 Or an aloof cat might suddenly become clingy.